ndaniele/mix_app/NOTES.md

 X make '/' root path
 X nest routes
 X change redirect for answered question to question_answers show page

+TO DO NEXT TIME
+X get rid of LIMIT 1 on SQL calls for yeses = question.answers.find_by(input: "yes") - it is screwing up my yes_count method

 - look into creating a user.